Herman Roebbers, Trainer

-Herman Roebbers is an advanced expert at Altran and has been working on embedded systems and parallel arithmetic since the mid-1980s.
-He is also an external advisor to the EEMBC working groups Ulpbench, Iotconnect and Securemark, and gives the workshop “Ultra-low power for the Internet of Things.“
+Herman Roebbers is an advanced expert at Capgemini Engineering and has been working on embedded systems and parallel processing since the mid-1980s.
+He is also an external advisor to the EEMBC working groups Ulpmark, Iotmark and Securemark, and ultra-low power trainer in the workshop “Ultra-low power for the Internet of Things.“

-In the pursuit of battery-less IoT devices, it is important to use energy as efficiently as possible.
-By utilizing an encryption library, Herman Roebbers shows how small tweaks to the tooling and chip settings alone can have a huge impact on consumption.
+In the pursuit of battery-less IoT, it is important to use energy as efficiently as possible.
+By using an encryption library as an example, Herman Roebbers shows how small tweaks to the tooling and chip settings alone can have a huge impact on consumption.

-How can I reduce the energy consumption of my IoT system?
+How can I reduce the energy consumption of my IoT system towards ultra-low power?
 This question is becoming more and more relevant as we continue to increase our expectations of IoT devices.
 Ultimately, the goal is that systems require so little energy, they can harvest it from their environment and no longer need batteries.

-An earlier Bits&Chips article gave an overview of all aspects that are important to save energy: from chip substrate, transistor selection, processor architecture and the circuit board to driver, ox, encoding tools and ways up to the application.
-In the meantime, the table has expanded.
+An earlier Bits&Chips article gave an overview of all aspects that are important to save energy: from chip substrate, transistor selection, processor architecture and the circuit board to driver, OS, coding tools and coding styles up to the application.
+In the meantime, the table has been expanded somewhat.

 We can use that process to show what each optimization step delivers.
 For this purpose, we first perform a baseline measurement each time.
 The benchmarking framework uses an energy monitor from Stmicroelectronics and an Arduino Uno.
 The Arduino is used as a uart interface towards the device under test (dut, Figure 1).